User API

 }

-The fields of each user object contain information on an individual user registered with a given Kentik customer (company).
+Each user object contains fields with information about an individual user registered in your organization.
 These fields are described in the following table:

 JSON name Type Description